Virtual Environments

 6. It also saved things like an activate R script which will activate that renv every time the repo is opened from the .Rproj

-Now look at your git stage and you will see all the files renv created.
+Now look at your git status and you will see all the files renv created.

 We have